mlevison/APR-Markdown-Export/post/why-scrum-works-2/index.md

 categories:
   - "software-development"
 coverImage: "rugby-match-xs.jpg"
+excerpt: 'Why Does Scrum work?
+Why do any of the Agile methodologies work?
+How does Scrum help teams'
 ---

 ![Rugby match - image licensed from Photodune](src/content/blog/why-scrum-works-2/images/rugby-match-xs.jpg) The first of my three part series "Why Scrum Works?" has been posted on Miskin Berteig's blog: Agile Advice.
 The last two parts will be published here on Wednesday and next Tuesday (Monday's a holiday in Canada).